grafviktor/goto/README.md

 ### 1.2 Using package manager ###

+#### Debian or RedHat ####

+RPM and DEB packages are available in the releases section.
+RPM and DEB packages are not provided for pre-release and Beta builds.

 #### Arch Linux ####

 Package [goto-ssh-bin](https://aur.archlinux.org/packages/goto-ssh-bin) is supported by Arch Linux community.
 Please find the details in [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=goto-ssh-bin) file.